All Episodes

 The Democrats are still in control in Congress.

-So you know, one president didn't come.
+So, you know, one president didn't come.

-I wish somebody'd show up.
+I wish somebody would show up.

 You don't have to wear it on your sleeve.

-Uh Fred Thompson shows me that.
+Fred Thompson shows me that.

 And that's one of my big issues.

-The best way to limit government is to limit its jurisdiction.
+The idea that we have divided government, the best way to limit government is to limit its jurisdiction.

-And you have all of these states as these laboratories of democracy, and and Romney invoked this the other day as well.
+And you have all of these states as these laboratories of democracy.

 But these laboratories of democracy, as Justice Brandeis once said, that will allow you the ability, if all else fails, to vote with your feet.

-The proper conservative position and with all with all humility on the life issue is Roe v.
+The proper conservative position, with all humility, on the life issue is Roe v.
+Wade is horrible constitutional law.

 It should be overturned, and the issue is sent back to the states because the federal government doesn't have police powers on this issue.